richchapler/AzureSolutionsDocumentation/docs/Deployment_Synapse_ParameterizedLinkedServices.md

 * Click **Commit**

 ### Step 2: Deploy the Static Linked Service
-Next, we will create pull request to move changes into the "production" branch.
+In this step, we will create pull request to move changes into the "production" branch.

 Complete the following steps: